11.12.25

 Description

-Yume Nikki PS1 is a recreation made by Elias Daler (also developer of Project MTP) of the original Yume Nikki game for the PSX.
+Yume Nikki PS1 is a recreation made by Elias Daler (also developer of Project MTP) of the original Yume Nikki game for the PSX, reimagined with a fully 3D presentation.
 This is a short (~10-15 min) demo containing two dream worlds.

 Extra info

-• It will contain two dream areas and two effects to find (+2 "pseudo" effects).
+• Two dream areas (Block World and Snow World) and two effects to find (+2 "pseudo" effects).

 • You can drop effects in Nexus.